 Provides a real-life restaurant simulation for young players.
 Introduces mathematical concepts in a non-math environment.
-Difficulty level is adjustable for various players.
+Has multiple skill levels for different ages.

-Software "freezes" are a common issue with players.
 App may not recognize proper placement of game pieces.
-Only works on Apple devices.
-A separate base is necessary.

-Very educational, spurs creativity from younger children.
+This set spurs creativity in younger children.
 Monster character is appealing to a wide audience.
-Drawings can become computer animated.
+Helps your child express creativity in a wide variety of ways.
+Drawings can become computer-animated.

 If you'd like to learn how to find the best Osmo game for your child, keep reading, and check out a few of our favorite Osmo toys, too.

 Before getting into the finer points of which particular Osmo game is best for your child, answer the following three questions.

 Granted, this is a simple question to answer, but you must first consider your child's age because different Osmo games are designed to meet the needs of specific age groups.
 A younger child will get frustrated with a game that’s designed for an older player, and an older child will quickly get bored with a game that’s too easy to play.